Invesco Asia Trust Plc - Transaction in Own Shares

 HEADLINE: Purchase of Own Securities

-Invesco Asia Trust plc announces that on 23 February 2024, it repurchased 150,000 ordinary shares of 10p each (‘ordinary shares’) at a price of 302p per share, to be held as Treasury Shares.
+Invesco Asia Trust plc announces that on 28 February 2024, it repurchased 50,000 ordinary shares of 10p each (`ordinary shares') at a price of 299p per share, to be held as Treasury Shares.